Adribasn/recursive-backtracking/README.md

 # Recursive Backtracking
 My implementation of the recursive backtracking algorithm for maze generation.

-Made in Python using PyGame for the graphical elements.
+Made in Python using PyGame

 ## 10x10 Maze
 Performance : 3.3s